LunarWatcher/auto-pairs/README.md

 ```

 **Note:** As of 4.0.0, `let g:AutoPairsCompatibleMaps = 0` is the default.
 Set the variable to 1 to use jiangmiao-compatible keybinds.

+### Note to migrating users

+If you're migrating from jiangmiao's version, it's highly recommended that you read `:h autopairs-migrating` after installing.
+There have been a number of breaking changes made in this fork, as well as changes to default behavior.
+See the migration guide for important differences that are may affect your workflow.

 ## Running tests (not required)